 Dr. Terry McKelvey

-Our extensive facility offers virtually all methods of firing using approximately twenty kilns of various sizes and types.
+Our 6,000-square-foot ceramics facility offers virtually all methods of firing using approximately 20 kilns of various sizes and types.

 Visiting artists routinely lecture on our campus each semester.
 These lectures and demonstrations add variety and depth to our already comprehensive course offerings.
 These professionals are invited by our students through the activities of the Clay Club.
 Additionally, students participate in field trips and attend a national ceramics conference each year.
 Each year interested students and the University organize field trips to the nearby cultural centers of Pittsburgh, Cleveland and Buffalo, as well as Toronto, Chicago, Washington DC and New York City.
 In addition, graduate students have access to funding for travel to view art work, install shows and participate in conferences through the Graduate Professional Development program.